Ramadan, Ramazan - Eid

 Eid, Id-al-Fitr

 On the 1st day of the tenth month, celebrated the Sugar Festival, Id-al-Fitr (or Eid), the feast of breaking the fast.
 The end of Ramadan.
-The exact start depends on the appearance of the crescent of the new Mon The date given here is the date of the full day.
-The Sugar Festival starts on the day before sunset.
+The exact start depends on the appearance of the crescent of the new Moon.

 Eid celebration

-Then the people to the meeting place, a mosque or a hall, and in hot countries a piece of open land for the purpose of the sermon of the imam to listen, that Ramadan is really closed.
-The women and children while usually present, as the Prophet has recommended.
-Then people embrace each other, forgive each other and any errors of the past years.
-They wish each other a blessed feast.
+Then the people to the meeting place, a mosque or a hall,or an open land for the purpose of the sermon of the imam to listen, that Ramadan is really closed.